La leyenda de la Nahuala: Plot

 Leo goes to Friar Godofredo for help.
 The elderly friar reveals to him the real story of La Nahuala: 52 years ago, a young Friar Godofredo and a Nahua shaman joined forces to hunt the nahuatl when they caught wind of the appearance of La Nahuala in the Villavicencio house.
 The two men led a mob to the house, where La Nahuala prepared to consume the souls of Teodora, Xochitl, and Teodora's friend, Toñita San Juan, who is revealed to be Leo and Nando's own grandmother.
 The party arrived too late to save Xochitl and Teodora, but Toñita resisted, ripping the medallion of Miquitzli from La Nahuala's neck and upsetting the ritual as Friar Godofredo and the shaman fought the witch.
 Although the ritual's failure stopped La Nahuala from gaining immortality and power, her spirit took over the house, leaving the friar and the shaman no choice but to seal the house and evacuate Toñita and the cook's young son, the only two survivors.
 Friar Godofredo warns that he must destroy the medallion before the night is over or La Nahuala will come back to life, prompting Leo to run back into the Villavicencio house.
 Friar Godofredo tries to run after him and is overcome by exhaustion.
-When he runs into Santos and attempts to enlist his help, the candymaker instead knocks Fray Godofredo unconscious.
+When he runs into Santos and attempts to enlist his help, the candymaker instead knocks Friar Godofredo unconscious.

 Inside the house, Leo runs into various frightening sights including two living sugar skulls, finally running into the ghost of Xochitl.
 The girl offers him her help, explaining that La Nahuala will enslave the dead and feed on the souls of all the living in Puebla if she can conclude the ritual (apparently using Nando's soul as a replacement).
 The house itself seems resolved to kill Leo with living knives, lava-spewing pots and other apparitions.
 They also run into trouble from the cursed skeletons of the Villavicencios and their guests, who are starved and want to eat Leo.
 After escaping them, they run into the ghost of Teodora: though friendly to Xochitl, she is stuck up and spoiled.
 Leo has to trick her into opening the door to the next area of the house by convincing Teodora that her hairbrush is on the other side of a locked door she initially refuses to open.

 Elsewhere, Santos threatens Fray Godofredo.
 He reveals that he is aware of the medallion's power and orchestrated the night's events, as he was the young boy that was rescued from the Villavicencio house 52 years before: the son of the cook La Nahuala possessed.
 He is resentful of Friar Godofredo for sealing his mother away and manipulated Leo into entering in hopes of finally being with his mother again.
 Before he can hurt him, however, Friar Godofredo escapes.
 At the San Juan Bakery, Toñita finds her grandsons missing and rushes to the abandoned house with Dionisia when she concludes it must be La Nahuala's doing.